jrr6/fpv_final_project/README.md

-# Non-Monadic Continuation Passing Style in Lean
+# Continuation Passing Style in Lean

 For this project, I implemented a variety of continuation-passing-style functions over common datatypes and proved their equivalence with non-CPS